learnrusanto/learnrusanto.github.io/content/about_en.md

 ---
 layout: page
-title: About Novorosiana (Rusanto2.0)
+title: About Rusanto (Novorosiana)
 permalink: /about/
 ---

-### What is Novorosiana?
-(Rusanto2.0)?
+### What is Rusanto?
+(Novorosiana)?

-What is Novorosiana?
+What is Rusanto?
 Russian language is a very difficult language.
-Novorosiana is a simplified controlled Russian language like "Basic English".
+Rusanto is a simplified controlled Russian language like "Basic English".
 With a simple Esperanto-like grammar without cases [1] and grammatical gender.
-Propaedeutic learning Esperanto helps learning Romance languages [2], Novorosian helps learning Russian (and other Slavic) languages.
+Propaedeutic learning Esperanto helps learning Romance languages [2], Rusanto helps learning Russian (and other Slavic) languages [3].

 Main advantages